xkunwu/xkunwu.github.io/projects/cambooth50/cambooth50.md

 **Acknowledgment**: Most of the hands-on (dirty) works are done by Deshan Gong (that handsome chap shown as our model) when he was a master student at Uni Bath.
 He also provided many beautiful images as raw materials, which are used/modified for figures on this page.
-[Xiaokun](https://xkunwu.github.io/) co-supervised his master final project with his official supervisor [Mac Yang](http://www.yongliangyang.net/) during the summer of 2018, then helped him to wrap up this project into his final dissertation.
+[Xiaokun Wu](https://xkunwu.github.io/) co-supervised his master final project with his official supervisor [Yongliang Yang](http://www.yongliangyang.net/) during the summer of 2018, then helped him to wrap up this project into his final dissertation.
 During the prototyping stage (spring of 2018), Prof. [Jieqing Feng](http://www.cad.zju.edu.cn/home/jqfeng/) and his students also gave us many very valuable suggestions, especially during my visit of his [lab at Zhejiang University](http://www.cad.zju.edu.cn/english.html) at the end of April.
 The [CAMERA group](https://www.camera.ac.uk/) and the [Alumni Fund](http://www.bath.ac.uk/alumni/support/alumni-fund) supported this project.